Urban Orienteering: The MetrO Series

 These summer events are held on weekends from November to February, in parks and quiet streets around the Perth metropolitan area.
 There is an event in a different suburb each week, and sure to be one near you!
 Anyone who can read a street map can understand an urban orienteering map, and the events are very popular with newcomers and family groups as well as hardened orienteers.

-Courses range in length from 2 to 8km.
-Participants receive a map marked with up to 30 controls (checkpoints), and can choose their own route, visiting a required number of controls in any order.
+Courses range in length from 3-8 km.
+Participants receive a map marked with up to 30 controls (checkpoints) and can choose their own route, visiting a required number of controls, in any order.

 At the event:

-- Check the directions to the event on the website, in Eventor
+- Pre-enter and check the directions to the event on the website in Eventor

-- Fill out a registration card and take it to the registration table, where you will receive your punch card to record visits to controls
+- Fill out a registration card, if not already registered, and take it to the registration table, where you will receive your SI card (if you don't have one) to record visits to controls

 - Go to the briefing for newcomers 20 minutes prior to the event start